-Our Wilkes-Barre workplace injury lawyers at Munley Law have extensive experience representing clients in both workers’ compensation claims and third party lawsuits.
+At Munley Law, our Wilkes-Barre workplace injury lawyers have extensive experience representing clients in both workers’ compensation claims and third-party lawsuits.
 Since 1959, we’ve been protecting workers’ rights and securing additional compensation beyond standard workers’ comp benefits.

 What is a Third-Party Workplace Injury Lawsuit?

-third party claims and workers' compensation in Wilkes-Barre, PAA third-party work injury claim is a lawsuit against someone who is not your employer, boss, or coworker.
+A third-party work injury claim is a lawsuit against someone who is not your employer, boss, or co-worker.
 This claim is for injuries you got while working.
 Unlike workers’ compensation, a no-fault system, third-party lawsuits require proving negligence but can result in significantly higher compensation.

 It’s important to note that workers’ compensation does not cover pain and suffering, loss of consortium, and punitive damages.
 It will only pay for medical expenses and lost wages.
 Third-party lawsuits can recover these additional damages, often resulting in substantially higher compensation.